block-core/chaininfo/docker/SERVER-DNS/README.md

 - .env.sample
 - docker-compose.yml

-Modify the file `.env.sample` (if you rename it then also rename it in the `docker-compose.yml`)
+Modify the file `.env.sample` to add identities of agents that are allowed to register dns data
-to add identities of agents that are allowed to register dns data
+(you may rename it but then also rename it in the `docker-compose.yml`)

 #### Open port 53